retroxsky06/Final_Project/README.md

 ### Phase 2.
 Exploratory Data Analysis
 Once the preliminary data cleaning was complete, initial investigations to discover any patterns and correlation among features (all variables except stroke) and target variable (stroke).
 Insights are highlighted below:
 - There is a significant difference between patients that suffered from a stroke (783 or 1.8%), compared to those that did not (42,617 or 98.2%).
-The dataset is extremely unbalanced, which will need to be amended prior to the machine learning phase.
+The dataset is extremely unbalanced, which will need to be amended prior inputting the data into a machine learning algorithm.
 - Age: The risk of experiencing a stroke increases as a patient's age advances.
 - Gender:
 - Marriage status: Married people have a higher chance of suffering a stroke compared to those who are not married.